nikhilbhardwaj/NittResults/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Future Enhancements
+Instead of creating raw textfiles the results would be stored in a database with an ActiveRecord wrapper to easily query and play around with.